Lukey1000/Infosec-Goodies/Goodies Vault/CISSP Notes/Mnemonics.md

 # CISSP Mnemonics

-There are so many things to memorize for the CISSP.
-This is a collection of things I've found from others or made up to help me memorize the immense amount of things in this exam.
-Some of the ones I made up are very silly but that tends to help me remember them.
-I have found that I would remember the silly thing but not what it actually applies to so I sometimes added little sayings before the mnemonic to help remember what it was for as well.

 ## NIST 800-37 Risk Management Framework

 To help with risky business practices Please Can Superman Implode All Awful Millionaires